 Looking for things to do in New Zealand in winter?
 You won’t be at a loss.
-Whether it’s adventure sports, wildlife watching or simply relaxing you’re after on your vacation in New Zealand, you’ll find you have plenty of options for things to do in New Zealand during the winter.
+Whether it’s adventure sports, a kayaking adventure, wildlife watching or simply relaxing you’re after on your vacation in New Zealand, you’ll find you have plenty of options for things to do in New Zealand during the winter.

 Skiing is probably the most famous thing to do in New Zealand in winter.
 However, the onset of the colder season doesn’t have to mean you can’t enjoy other adventure activities on both the North and South islands.
 In fact, given the smaller crowds, winter can be an even better time than summer to enjoy adventure sports in New Zealand.